roxanneelbaff/emnlp2024-iesta/README.md

 # IESTA - Ineffective-effective Style Transfer for Arguments
-This repository is the code base for the paper "**Improving Argument Effectiveness Across Ideologies using Instruction-tuned Large Language Models**" submitted to COLING 2024.
+This repository is the code base for the paper "**Improving Argument Effectiveness Across Ideologies using Instruction-tuned Large Language Models**" submitted to ARR JUNE 2024.

 ## Data Links

 - **Generated effective arguments**: [[link](https://anonymous.4open.science/r/iesta-june2024/data/llms_out/new/)]

       > for each each jsonl we share 50 generated arguments (a total of 600 arguments).
 The rest will be shared upon acceptance.

     - Format: `{ideology}_{model-type}_{n}shot{_steered}.jsonl` (for example: conservative_chatgpt_0shot.jsonl)